CarpathianUA/chef-hybris/README.md

 - `:jvm_mem` JVM Memory allocation. default: '3G'
 - `:rebuild` Trigger a rebuild when already deployed once.
 If file hybris/config/local.properties exists, a deploy has already happened. :default => false
 - `:db_type` Only used to install db driver for mysql at the moment. default: 'mysql'
 - `:ant_initialize` initializes the db after build.
-Can be triggered manually from UI. :default => false
+Can be triggered manually from UI. :default => false.
+NOT YET WORKING.
 - `:ant_update_system` Performs db update.
-Can be triggered manually from UI. :default => false
+Can be triggered manually from UI. :default => false.
+NOT YET WORKING.

 #### Actions